core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A server does not respond immediately to an IP multicast request and should first wait for a time that is randomly picked within a predetermined time interval called the Leisure ({{Section 8.2 of RFC7252}}).

+This document also defines these measures to be applicable to alternative transports (other than IP multicast), if not defined otherwise.
 Additional guidelines to reduce congestion risks defined in this document are as follows:

-* A server in a constrained network SHOULD only support group communication for resources that have a small representation (where the representation may be retrieved via a GET, FETCH or POST method in the request).
+* A server in a constrained network SHOULD only support group requests for resources that have a small representation (where the representation may be retrieved via a GET, FETCH or POST method in the request).
 For example, "small" can be defined as a response payload limited to approximately 5% of the IP Maximum Transmit Unit (MTU) size, so that it fits into a single link-layer frame in case IPv6 over Low-Power Wireless Personal Area Networks (6LoWPAN, see {{sec-6lowpan}}) is used on the constrained network.

-* A server SHOULD minimize the payload size of a response to a multicast GET or FETCH on "/.well-known/core" by using hierarchy in arranging link descriptions for the response.
+* A server SHOULD minimize the payload size of a response to a group GET or FETCH request on "/.well-known/core" by using hierarchy in arranging link descriptions for the response.
 An example of this is given in {{Section 5 of RFC6690}}.

-* A server MAY minimize the payload size of a response to a multicast GET or FETCH (e.g., on "/.well-known/core") by using CoAP block-wise transfers {{RFC7959}} in case the payload is long, returning only a first block of the CoRE Link Format description.
-For this reason, a CoAP client sending an IP multicast CoAP request to "/.well-known/core" SHOULD support block-wise transfers.
+* A server MAY minimize the payload size of a response to a group GET or FETCH request (e.g., on "/.well-known/core") by using CoAP block-wise transfers {{RFC7959}} in case the payload is long, returning only a first block of the CoRE Link Format description.
+For this reason, a CoAP client sending a CoAP group request to "/.well-known/core" SHOULD support block-wise transfers.
 See also {{sec-block-wise}}.

 * A client SHOULD be configured to use CoAP groups with the smallest possible IP multicast scope that fulfills the application needs.
 As an example, site-local scope is always preferred over global scope IP multicast if this fulfills the application needs.
 Similarly, realm-local scope is always preferred over site-local scope if this fulfills the application needs.

 ## Observing Resources ## {#sec-observe}
 The CoAP Observe Option {{RFC7641}} is a protocol extension of CoAP, that allows a CoAP client to retrieve a representation of a resource and automatically keep this representation up-to-date over a longer period of time.
-The client gets notified when the representation has changed. {{RFC7641}} does not mention whether the Observe Option can be combined with CoAP multicast.
+The client gets notified when the representation has changed. {{RFC7641}} does not mention whether the Observe Option can be combined with CoAP (multicast) group communication.

-This section updates {{RFC7641}} with the use of the Observe Option in a CoAP multicast GET request, and defines normative behavior for both client and server.
-Consistent with {{Section 2.4 of RFC8132}}, it is also possible to use the Observe Option in a CoAP multicast FETCH request.
+This section updates {{RFC7641}} with the use of the Observe Option in a CoAP GET group request, and defines normative behavior for both client and server.
+Consistent with {{Section 2.4 of RFC8132}}, it is also possible to use the Observe Option in a CoAP FETCH group request.

 Multicast Observe is a useful way to start observing a particular resource on all members of a CoAP group at the same time.
-Group members that do not have this particular resource or do not allow the GET or FETCH method on it will either respond with an error status -- 4.04 Not Found or 4.05 Method Not Allowed, respectively -- or will silently suppress the response following the rules of {{sec-request-response}}, depending on server-specific configuration.
+Group members that do not have this particular resource or do not allow the GET or FETCH method on it will either respond with an error status -- 4.04 Not Found or 4.05 Method Not Allowed, respectively -- or will silently suppress the response following the rules of {{sec-request-response-suppress}}, depending on server-specific configuration.

-A client that sends a multicast GET or FETCH request with the Observe Option MAY repeat this request using the same Token value and the same Observe Option value, in order to ensure that enough (or all) members of the CoAP group have been reached with the request.
+A client that sends a group GET or FETCH request with the Observe Option MAY repeat this request using the same Token value and the same Observe Option value, in order to ensure that enough (or all) members of the CoAP group have been reached with the request.
 This is useful in case a number of group members did not respond to the initial request.
 The client MAY additionally use the same Message ID in the repeated request to avoid that group members that had already received the initial request would respond again.
 Note that using the same Message ID in a repeated request will not be helpful in case of loss of a response message, since the server that responded already will consider the repeated request as a duplicate message.
 On the other hand, if the client uses a different, fresh Message ID in the repeated request, then all the group members that receive this new message will typically respond again, which increases the network load.

-A client that has sent a multicast GET or FETCH request with the Observe Option MAY follow up by sending a new unicast CON request with the same Token value and same Observe Option value to a particular server, in order to ensure that the particular server receives the request.
+A client that has sent a group GET or FETCH request with the Observe Option MAY follow up by sending a new unicast CON request with the same Token value and same Observe Option value to a particular server, in order to ensure that the particular server receives the request.
 This is useful in case a specific group member, that was expected to respond to the initial group request, did not respond to the initial request.
-In this case, the client MUST use a Message ID that differs from the initial multicast message.
+In this case, the client MUST use a Message ID that differs from the initial group request message.

-Furthermore, consistent with {{Section 3.3.1 of RFC7641}} and following its guidelines, a client MAY at any time send a new multicast GET or FETCH request with the same Token value and same Observe Option value as the original request.
+Furthermore, consistent with {{Section 3.3.1 of RFC7641}} and following its guidelines, a client MAY at any time send a new group/multicast GET or FETCH request with the same Token value and same Observe Option value as the original request.
 This allows the client to verify that it has an up-to-date representation of an observed resource and/or to re-register its interest to observe a resource.

 In the above client behaviors, the Token value is kept identical to the initial request to avoid that a client is included in more than one entry in the list of observers ({{Section 4.1 of RFC7641}}).

 Before repeating a request as specified above, the client SHOULD wait for at least the expected round-trip time plus the Leisure time period defined in {{Section 8.2 of RFC7252}}, to give the server time to respond.

 A server that receives a GET or FETCH request with the Observe Option, for which request processing is successful, SHOULD respond to this request and not suppress the response.
 If a server adds a client (as a new entry) to the list of observers for a resource due to an Observe request, the server SHOULD respond to this request and SHOULD NOT suppress the response.
-An exception to the above is the overriding of response suppression according to a CoAP No-Response Option {{RFC7967}} specified by the client in the GET or FETCH request (see {{sec-request-response}}).
+An exception to the above is the overriding of response suppression according to a CoAP No-Response Option {{RFC7967}} specified by the client in the GET or FETCH request (see {{sec-request-response-suppress}}).

 A server SHOULD have a mechanism to verify liveness of its observing clients and the continued interest of these clients in receiving the observe notifications.
 This can be implemented by sending notifications occassionally using a Confirmable message.
 See {{Section 4.5 of RFC7641}} for details.
-This requirement overrides the regular behavior of sending Non-Confirmable notifications in response to a Non-Confirmable request.
+This requirement overrides the regular behavior of sending Non-confirmable notifications in response to a Non-confirmable request.

 A client can use the unicast cancellation methods of {{Section 3.6 of RFC7641}} and stop the ongoing observation of a particular resource on members of a CoAP group.
 This can be used to remove specific observed servers, or even all servers in the group (using serial unicast to each known group member).
-In addition, a client MAY explicitly deregister from all those servers at once, by sending a multicast GET or FETCH request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
-In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the multicast deregistration request MAY be repeated upon receiving another observe response from a server.
+In addition, a client MAY explicitly deregister from all those servers at once, by sending a group/multicast GET or FETCH request that includes the Token value of the observation to be cancelled and includes an Observe Option with the value set to 1 (deregister).
+In case not all the servers in the CoAP group received this deregistration request, either the unicast cancellation methods can be used at a later point in time or the group/multicast deregistration request MAY be repeated upon receiving another observe response from a server.

 For observing a group of servers through a CoAP-to-CoAP proxy, the limitations stated in {{sec-proxy}} apply.
 The method defined in {{I-D.tiloca-core-groupcomm-proxy}} enables group communication including resource observation through proxies and addresses those limitations.